daos-stack/daos/docs/admin/deployment.md

 ```

 If `allow_thp: true` parameter is set in server config file global section, the behavior will change
 and the server will start (with THP enabled.
-SCM tmpfs will be mounted with `huge=always` unless
+SCM tmpfs will be mounted with `huge=always` on `dmg
-`scm_hugepages_disabled: true` is set in the server config file storage section.
+storage format` unless `scm_hugepages_disabled: true` is set in the server config file storage section.

 ```bash
 tmpfs on /mnt/daos0 type tmpfs (rw,noatime,size=79691776k,gid=983,inode64,huge=always,mpol=prefer:0)